What is an Academic Advisor?

 Reminder: The Academic Advisement Center advises students with less than 60 credit hours, students in pre-admit programs, dually enrolled students, and senior citizen audit students.

 All students with 60+ credit hours, post-baccalaureate and students admitted to pre-admit programs are advised by their major department.
+Visit your major department's website for student advising information.

 Am I required to meet with my advisor?